 History of the Monkey Gland Cocktail

 The history of this cocktail contains a few elements that we have visited before.
 First, the drink has gin and we have looked pretty closely at the history of gin.
-Second, we have looked into absinthe and explored the history of this tasty libation.

-Finally, the history of the Monkey Gland Cocktails shares a bit of history with the Bloody Mary.
+Also, the history of the Monkey Gland Cocktails shares a bit of history with the Bloody Mary.
 One of the main origin stories of the Bloody Mary history has its origins at Harry’s New York Bar that is still open and is in Paris, France.
 Both the Monkey Gland and The Bloody Mary were likely invented (or have origins in) Harry’s New York Bar.
 In early printings of Harry’s ABCs of Mixing Cocktails, he claims to have invented it earlier in the mid 20th century.

 Monkey Gland And Serge Voronoff